Prepare the way of the LORD in the wilderness;

 I spent the Friday after Thanksgiving putting away the Fall decorations and then pulling all the boxes of Christmas decorations into the kitchen.
 Christmas is my favorite holiday if we were judging by the number of boxes stored in the garage.

 I purchased a 7 ½’ artificial tree the first year after we moved to Tucson.
-I put it up that first year but it has stayed in its bag since.
-This year, Mel called and we managed to get it transported up to the Bay area for them to enjoy.
-Fortunately, the lights twinkled brightly when she plugged it into the wall.
+I put it up that year but it has stayed in its bag ever since.
+This year, Mel called and wanted it.
+We managed to get it transported up to the Bay area for them to enjoy and fortunately, the lights twinkled brightly when she plugged it into the wall.

 The house is now “dressed” in its holiday finery—ready for the big day.
 I’m prepared.
 But for what?
 A promise of something wonderful to come.

 The children of Israel must have wondered what God had in mind as they wandered in the desert all those years.
 Was he going to rescue them?
 Isaiah promised them a future Messiah that would protect, restore, and love them.
 They trusted his word and that prediction was fulfilled in the birth of Jesus.